 How to Grow and Care Fern leaf Lavender? – Hardiness of Fern leaf – Is it edible or not?

-Do you know What is fern leaf lavender?
-Lavender has feathery silver-green foliage that is fragrant and sprawling.
-Their leaves are ideal for bringing texture to mixed perennial beds and herb gardens.
-This plant attracts butterflies and bees but also keep them away from some plants as they harm them.
-In this article, you can know everything about the Fern leaf Lavender, its growth and care tips, and also its edibility!
+This plant attracts butterflies and bees but also keeps them away from some plants as they harm them.
+In this article, you can learn everything about the Fern leaf Lavender, its growth and care tips, and also its edibility!

 Key takeaways: